Read Time: 10 minutes

 Key features of OpenNMS Horizon:

-• Network monitoring: Provides monitoring coverage of infrastructure across multiple locations, including performance metrics, traffic flows, and fault conditions.
+• Network monitoring: Tracks infrastructure health, performance metrics, traffic flows, and fault conditions.

 Source: OpenNMS